 It is only natural that as we age we will need more medical care, which will include pharmaceuticals.

 As this need continues to grow, so will the need for qualified professionals to accurately and professionally distribute these drugs.

 As a pharmacy technician, the right training is the way to get your career launched—but what should you look for in your training?

 Following are the two most important components that you should look for in a pharmacy tech training program:

 #1: Career Placement Services.
 A training program must offer career placement services (sometimes called "externships").
 Without this, you will be just someone with a degree certificate but no experience to offer a potential employer.
 Most employers of pharm techs want at least 1 year of experience.
 So that is why it's so important to find a school in your area that will offer this vital service.

-Be sure that your training program is accredited by either the American Society of Health-System Pharmacists, which ensures that the training program meets minimum standards of pharmacy technician education, or (for distance learning programs) the Distance Education and Training Council.
-We interviewed a pharmacy tech instructor about this very issue recently...view the video below to see the interview:
+Be sure that your training program is accredited by either the American Society of Health-System Pharmacists, which ensures that the training program meets minimum standards of pharmacy technician education, or (for distance learning programs) the Distance Education Accrediting Commission.
+We interviewed a pharmacy tech instructor about this very issue...view the video below to see the interview: